rajbharath/rajbharath.github.io/_posts/2017-05-26- technology - PCB Preparation.markdown

 Doing something that I am mad about ( it changes over time ;) ) often transforms me to be an Aghori.
 Below is one such moment.

-##Building a Basic Audio Amplifier Module
+## Building a Basic Audio Amplifier Module
-After reading and understanding lot on building an [audio amplifier](https://en.wikipedia.org/wiki/Audio_power_amplifier) and [filters](https://en.wikipedia.org/wiki/Audio_filter) I tried my own circuits to achieve that.
+After reading and understanding lot on building an <a href="https://en.wikipedia.org/wiki/Audio_power_amplifier" target="_blank">audio amplifier</a> and <a href="https://en.wikipedia.org/wiki/Audio_filter" target="_blank">filters</a> I tried my own circuits to achieve that.
 But I could not make it work due to lack of knowledge.
-Then, I chose this particular circuit from [here](https://circuitdigest.com/electronic-circuits/lm386-audio-amplifier-circuit).
+Then, I chose this particular circuit from <a href="https://circuitdigest.com/electronic-circuits/lm386-audio-amplifier-circuit" target="_blank">here</a>.
 I am satisfied with this circuit since I could understand the working.

 After seeing the magic on breadboard I wanted to transform that as a module in Printed Circuit Board (PCB).
 I have read lot of articles and watched lot of videos on making a PCB and below is my experience on it.